xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [12/2024] I am organising **the first Exeter Computer Vision Workshop**.
 This is the first formal activity of the **Exeter Computer Vision Group**.
 This in-person workshop will feature engaging talks by academics, as well as presentations by postdocs and PhD students, offering a valuable platform for sharing research and receiving constructive feedback.

+[12/2024] I will give a talk entitled "**Human-Centered Computer Vision: From Unimodality to Multimodality**" at the 1st Exeter Computer Vision Workshop, Exeter, UK, **December 2024**.

 [12/2024] I will give a talk entitled "**How AI Transforms My Job**" for the Around The World Webinar of the MCAA AI GIG (Marie Curie Alumni Association Artificial Intelligence General Interest Group).
 The talk will be on **13 December 2024**.

 News